ipfs/ipfs-docs/docs/install/command-line.md

 ---
 title: Command-line
-description: Using IPFS through the command-line allows you to do everything that IPFS Desktop can do, but at a more granular level since you can specify which commands want to run.
+description: Using IPFS through the command-line allows you to do everything that IPFS Desktop can do, but at a more granular level since you can specify which commands to run.
 Learn how to install it here.
 ---

 # Command-line

 Installing IPFS through the command-line is handy if you plan on building applications and services on top of an IPFS node.
 This method is also useful if you're setting up a node without a user interface, usually the case with remote servers or virtual machines.
-Using IPFS through the command-line allows you to do everything that IPFS Desktop can do, but at a more granular level since you can specify which commands want to run.
+Using IPFS through the command-line allows you to do everything that IPFS Desktop can do, but at a more granular level since you can specify which commands to run.

 There are several different ways to install IPFS using the command-line.
 The easiest method is by using a package manager.
 If you don't have one installed, or would like a more up-to-date version of IPFS, you can use [dist.ipfs.io](dist.ipfs.io) to grab the latest package and install it.
 Lastly, if your the kind of person that likes to bake a cake themselves rather than buying a premade one, there are manual complilation instructions available.